Ukraine: Thousands flee Russian war, humanitarian crisis | DW | 25.02.2022

 More people were trying to flee from Kyiv to western Ukraine "with whatever they are able to carry," DW correspondent Fanny Facsar said from Ukraine.

-Dima Khilchenko, who works for DW Academy, shared his experience of moving his family out of Kyiv to the west of the country.
+Dima Khilchenko, a consultant for DW Academy, shared his experience of moving his family out of Kyiv to the west of the country.

 "It was quite complicated yesterday," Khilchenko said.
 "We woke up at 5:30 a.m. because we heard the explosion and it's very hard to confuse this sound with something else and we understood straight away that the war has started."